Did you know that LGB&T people are more than twice as likely to be bullied or discriminated against at work than heterosexual people?

 URPotential is a Community Interest Company which was launched in 2010 with a key aim to develop the capacity of local communities with particular emphasis on improving outcomes for children, young people and families, through volunteering and development opportunities.
 They work with communities to support them to achieve their full potential along with their families and have healthy, safe, happy and prosperous lives through opportunities within their communities through volunteering and capacity building approaches.
 They recognise that supporting communities, parents, carers and families is key to achieving this.
 Their areas of work are: Volunteering, Training, Research and Consultancy, Direct Delivery of Youth-work.
 They have a number of youth groups – LGB&T, LGB&T Family support group, Girls, Art, Gardening, Blackpool Youth Voice, Young Ambassadors & Youth Action Teams.
 They work in partnership with many third sector organisations, the private sector & statutory services.
 They are an accredited Centre for AQA, ABC, Open Awards and Mentoring and Befriending Foundation.

-They have supported LGB&T young people for 3 years with very limited funding.
+They have supported LGB&T young people for a number of years with very limited funding.
 They have a dedicated qualified youth & community worker working with our LGB&T young people with 20 years of experience in this field.
 They are available out of hours for young people – they don’t switch off at 5.00pm on a Friday.